RubaALmohya/Udacity_programming_for_DSUP/README.md

 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information:

 #1 Popular times of travel (i.e., occurs most often in the start time)
-most common month
+* most common month
-most common day of week
+* most common day of week
-most common hour of day
+* most common hour of day

 #2 Popular stations and trip
-most common start station
+* most common start station
-most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+* most common trip from start to end (i.e., most frequent combination of start station and end station)

 #3 Trip duration

-total travel time
+* total travel time
-average travel time
+* average travel time

 #4 User info

-Statistics Computed
-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:

-<h3>#1 Popular times of travel (i.e., occurs most often in the start time)</h3>

->most common month
->most common day of week
->most common hour of day

-<h3>#2 Popular stations and trip</h3>

->most common start station
->most common end station
->most common trip from start to end (i.e., most frequent combination of start station and end station)

-<h3>#3 Trip duration</h3>
->total travel time
->average travel time

-<h3> #4 User info </h3>
->counts of each user type
+* counts of each user type
->counts of each gender (only available for NYC and Chicago)
+* counts of each gender (only available for NYC and Chicago)
->earliest, most recent, most common year of birth (only available for NYC and Chicago)
+* earliest, most recent, most common year of birth (only available for NYC and Chicago)

 Files used
 In that project we used 3 csv files:

->washington.csv
->new_york_city.csv
->chicago.csv
+1. washington.csv
+2. new_york_city.csv
+3. chicago.csv

 roject Submission :